A container deposit return scheme for New Zealand

 A 2022 survey by Reloop showed 78% of New Zealanders want a scheme here for drink bottles, cans and cartons.
 98% of the submissions received in the 2022 public consultation supported the government establishing a scheme.

-57 states and countries already run container deposit return schemes across Europe, USA, Canada, Australia, Asia and Africa.
+57 countries and states already run container deposit return schemes across Europe, USA, Canada, Australia, Asia and Africa.
 14 more are setting schemes up to recycle more and cover the real cost of recycling.
 New Zealand is becoming an outlier with low collection and recycling rates, which is a risk to our reputation as a clean, green tourist destination and exporter.

 - Double the collection rate for bottles, cans and cartons from 45% to 90%.